ViralPlateViralPlate

 Example: Owner-Led Campaign Before Agency

-That is a much clearer brief than "help us market the restaurant."
+If the campaign gets useful questions or responses, the restaurant has better input for an agency.
+That is much clearer than "help us market the restaurant."

 When a Restaurant Social Media Marketing Agency Makes Sense